 Use this comparison to find the cheapest loan that offers the amount you want to borrow.
 You can then apply online, by phone or by post.

-Most unsecured loans let you borrow up to £25,000.
+Most personal loans let you borrow up to £25,000.
 However, how much you can borrow will depend on your income and your credit history.
+Some lenders will offer significantly more than that, for instance up to £50,000 is relatively common.

-Most unsecured loans let you borrow between 1 and 5 years, but you may be able to borrow for longer.
+Most personal loans let you borrow between 1 and 5 years, but you may be able to borrow for longer.
 Here is more information on borrowing terms.